hongyuanlei/aws-architecture/aws-vpc.md

 You should remember the following points about route tables:

 - Your VPC has an implicit router.
-- Your VPC automitically comes with a main route table that you can modify.
+- Your VPC automatically comes with a main route table that you can modify.
 - You can create additional custom route tables for your VPC.
 - Each subnet must be associated with a route table, which controls the routing for the subnet.
 If you don't explicitly associate a subnet with a particular route table, the subnet uses the main route table.
-- You can replace main route table with a custom table that you've created so that each new subnet is automatically associated with it.
+- You can replace the main route table with a custom table that you've created so that each new subnet is automatically associated with it.
 - Each route in a table specifies a destination CIDR and a target; for example, traffic destined for 172.16.0.0/12 is targeted for the VPG.
 AWS uses the most specific route that matches the traffic to determine how to route the traffic.

 ### Internet Gateways

-An Internet Gateway(IGW) is horizontally scaled, redundant, and highly available Amazon VPC component that allows communication betwwwn instances in your Amazon VPC and the Internet.
+An Internet Gateway(IGW) is a horizontally scaled, redundant, and highly available Amazon VPC component that allows communication between instances in your Amazon VPC and the Internet.
 An IGW provides a target in your Amazon VPC route tables for Internet-routable traffic, and it performs network address translation for instances that have been assigned public IP addresses.

 **Amazon EC2 instances within an Amazon VPC are only aware of their private IP addresses**.
-When traffic is sent from the instance to Internet, the IGW translates the reply address to the instance's public IP address(or EIP address) and maintains the one-to-one map of the instance private IP address and public IP address.
+When traffic is sent from the instance to the Internet, the IGW translates the reply address to the instance's public IP address(or EIP address) and maintains the one-to-one map of the instance private IP address and public IP address.
 When an instance receives traffic from the Internet, the IGW translates the destination address(public IP address) to the instance's private IP address and forwards the traffic to the Amazon VPC.

 You must do the following to create a public subnet with Internet access:
 - Attach an IGW to your Amazon VPC.